2023: Buhari didn't promise to make Tinubu his successor - NIWA chief | Ripples Nigeria

-The Chairman of the Nigeria Inland Waterways Authority (NIWA), George Muoghalu, said on Saturday President Muhammadu Buhari did not promise to hand over power to a former governor of Lagos State, Bola Tinubu.
+The Chairman of the Nigeria Inland Waterways Authority (NIWA), George Muoghalu, said on Saturday President Muhammadu Buhari did not promise to hand over power to a former governor of Lagos State, Bola Tinubu, in 2023.

-Muoghalu, who is a former National Secretary of the All Progressives Congress (APC), told journalists in Imo State that the chances of the South East producing the successor to the President are now brighter.
+Muoghalu, who is a former National Secretary of the All Progressives Congress (APC), told journalists in Imo State that the chances of the South East producing the President’s successor are now brighter.

 He also expressed optimism that the party would win the 2021 governorship election in Anambra State with a quality candidate.

-“The President is doing a lot of good things in the South East but like Oliver Twist, our people want more from the Federal Government.”
+“The President is doing several good things in the South East.
+But like an Oliver Twist, our people want more from the Federal Government.”

 Ripples Nigeria